pharmpy/pharmpy/docs/qa.rst

 This section evaluates the impact of supplied covariates.

-The `covariate_effects` table shows the expected improvement when including covariates, the sum of all univariate improvement (univ. sum), as well as the joint improvement from all covariates through FREM.
+The ``covariate_effects`` table shows the expected improvement when including covariates.

 .. jupyter-execute::
     :hide-code: